-Few foods naturally contain vitamin D (e.g., egg yolk, certain fatty fish, fish liver oil, and certain species of UV-irradiated mushrooms), and fortified foods offer relatively small amounts (e.g., 100 IU vitamin D per 8 oz cup of fortified milk or orange juice),2 so vitamin D supplementation becomes a strategic solution.
+The problem is that few foods naturally contain vitamin D (e.g., egg yolk, certain fatty fish, fish liver oil, and certain species of UV-irradiated mushrooms), and fortified foods offer relatively small amounts (e.g., 100 IU vitamin D per 8 oz cup of fortified milk or orange juice),2 so vitamin D supplementation becomes a strategic solution.
 In the eloquent words of pediatrician and vitamin D researcher, Carol Wagner, MD: “Something so simple- vitamin D supplementation- could improve the health status of millions and so becomes an elegant solution to many of our health problems today.”

 If it’s possible to be defensive of a micronutrient, I am protective of vitamin D. Non-evidence-based rumors and negative media attention targeting vitamin D are common.
 Some of the misinformation is hype from anti-supplement camps who make broad, sweeping statements that lack scientific substantiation.
 But not all of the vitamin D myths originate from bias or lack of intellectual rigor.
 After all, who has time to keep up with the impressive, daily output of new vitamin D research?
 Clinicians certainly do not have the luxury of time, not in the current healthcare paradigm.
 Nevertheless, when inaccurate conclusions are propagated to patients about vitamin D and their health, that’s more harm than good.
 So, let me help out.